 Top Fall Activities for Adults in Nashville

-- Cheekwood – Our local botanical gardens has beautiful grounds and in the fall they add pumpkin houses!
-I love going on a week day and walking around with a cup of coffee in hand.
+These local botanical gardens have beautiful grounds and in the fall they add pumpkin houses!
+I love going on a weekday and walking around with a cup of coffee in hand.
 You can visit the pumpkin house and patch from now until October 27.

-- Haunted House – Nothing says fall and Halloween like a haunted house!
-Some local favorites; Devil’s Dungeon, Haunted Hell and Slaughterhouse.
+Nothing says fall and Halloween like a haunted house!
+Some local favorites; Devil’s Dungeon, Haunted Hell, and Slaughterhouse.

 Head out on the trail of your choosing or walk around the neighborhood (but social distance of course) between October 22 and 25 for Nashville’s Halloween Dash.
 With options to run or walk a 5K, 10K, half marathon, or kids’ fun run, all the proceeds from the event support Children Emergency Care Alliance’s mission to improve pediatric emergency care in Tennessee.
 Registration starts at $25.
 Sign up here.

 Love events on my side of town!
 Head to Fat Bottom Brewery for the 4th Annual Taste of West Nashville.
 You can sample from some of the city’s best local restaurants and proceeds benefit the West Nashville Dream Center.
 To adhere to COVID-19, tickets are sold in time slots from 5 p.m. to 6:30 p.m. and 6:3o p.m. to 8 p.m.
 Twilight hours take place from 8 p.m. to 9 p.m.
 Tickets for the early slots are $40, twilight hour tickets are $30, and children under 12 are free.
 Tickets are also sold at the door for $45.